Interactive Quickstarts

 Register your Entity Secret Ciphertext

-Welcome to a foundational step in utilizing our Web3 Services: initiating your first API call to construct a WalletSet.
+Welcome to a foundational step in utilizing our Developer Services: initiating your first API call to construct a WalletSet.
 We'll guide you through the process and clarify what a WalletSet entails within our platform.

 A WalletSet within our ecosystem is a sophisticated grouping of wallets, securely tied together by a singular cryptographic key.
 Leveraging the Hierarchical Deterministic (HD) wallet technology, WalletSets offer an enhanced way to handle wallet management that spans multiple blockchain networks.
 This is particularly relevant for Ethereum Virtual Machine (EVM) compatible blockchains, where it is common for wallets on different networks to share the same address, thanks to the underlying technology.